multi-workshop/multi-workshop.github.io/docs/2025/README.txt

-This subfolder should contain the MULTI 2025 website contents.
+This subfolder should contain the MULTI 2025 website contents (index.html and any supporting material).